Are You Too Good as Number One on Your Sales Team?

 BTW: Who’s the biggest Child* in most small business enterprises?
 You get one guess: The Boss.

 No, your smiling assassin will be your GM, Sales VP, CFO, COO, sales manager, sales rep, someone in accounting.
 It doesn’t matter.
+It will be someone you probably know well.

 Wild Bill Hickok gunned down some of the baddest pistoleros in the West.
 It took one cowardly shot in the back to bring him down.